Astroworld97/rock-paper-scissors-javascript/readme.md

+# Readme

-Inspired by the Python tutorial at https://www.youtube.com/watch?v=xRlN8CFJwAM
+### Inspired by the Python tutorial at https://www.youtube.com/watch?v=xRlN8CFJwAM